numbats/numbats-website/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Welcome to Lauren Kennedy and Ruben Loaiza Maya" content = "Welcome! :smile: Two new lecturers started this July, Lauren and Ruben.
+  title = "Welcome to Lauren Kennedy and Ruben Loaiza Maya" content = "Welcome! :smile: Lauren and Ruben started as new lecturers this July.
 Both are Bayesian experts, among many other skills." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).